Handling Decisions and Disagreements Inside a Self-Organizing Tribeby Ron Quartel 9th Oct 2017

 Constitution / Working Agreement

-Once you have ratified the mechanics of how decisions are made and conflicts resolved, be sure to include these in your tribe’s Working Agreement or Constitution document.
+Once you have ratified the mechanics of how decisions are made and conflicts resolved, be sure to include these in your Collective's Working Agreement or Constitution document.

 I also suggest considering some or all: